-Inventories are valued at the lower of cost or market (realizable value).
+Inventories are valued at the lower of cost or net realizable value.
 Excess and obsolete inventories are determined primarily based on future demand forecasts, and write-downs of excess and obsolete inventories are recorded as a component of cost of revenues.
 Cost is computed using standard cost (which approximates actual cost) on a first-in-first-out basis.